OutOfOrder/MojoSetup-Bins/README.md

 MojoSetup Instructions
 ---------------

 I'm using MojoSetup for the linux installer..
 The installer binaries themselves are already pre-packaged in a "sh" install header (mojosetup.sh).
-So all that is required is to simply put the game data and binaries in the right  folders beneath GameName.mojo and run the mojosetup-prepare script to build the installer.
+So all that is required is to simply put the game data and binaries in the right  folders beneath GameName.mojo and run the mojosetup-package script to build the installer.

 Copying Files
 --------------